You may have to file tax security with DMV before you can be issued a fuels tax license.

 - Any combination of the above activities.

 The amount of the tax security depends on the type of license you want to obtain.
-The following chart list the amount for each license type.
+The following chart lists the amount for each license type.

 |$2 Million||Bonded Importer